World InfoZone - WIZ Around The World

 Zambia was named after the River Zambezi.

 The skull of "Rhodesian Man" was found in Kabwe in 1921.
-The cranium is thought to be around three hundred thousand years old.
-It belongs to the species Homo heidelbergensis.
+The cranium is thought to be around three hundred thousand years old; it belongs to the species Homo heidelbergensis.

 Archaeological excavations have shown that early man lived near the Victoria Falls and the Kalambo Falls.